 Membership of the CCSBT is only open to States.
-To facilitate the participation of fishing entities, the CCSBT established by resolution the extended CCSBT (ECCSBT) and the Extended Scientific Committee (ESC) in 2001 and revised the resolution in 2013 to accommodate REIOs.
-Membership of the ECCSBT and the ESC includes all parties to the Convention, fishing entities, and REIOs may also be admitted.
+To facilitate the participation of fishing entities, the CCSBT established the extended CCSBT (ECCSBT) and the extended scientific committee (ESC) in 2001.
+Membership of the ECCSBT and the ESC includes all parties to the Convention, and fishing entities may also be admitted.
 The fishing entity of Taiwan was admitted in 2002.
-An application by the European Union to be admitted to the Extended Commission will be considered in 2015.
+An application by the European Union to be admitted to the EC will be considered in 2015.

 The ECCSBT and the ESC perform the same functions as the CCSBT and the SC respectively.
-Each Member has equal voting rights.
+Each member has equal voting rights.
 Decisions of the ECCSBT that are reported to the CCSBT become decisions of the CCSBT unless the CCSBT agrees otherwise.
-Any decision of the Commission that affects the operation of the ECCSBT or the rights, obligations, or status of any individual Member within the ECCSBT should not be taken without prior due deliberation of that issue by the ECCSBT.
+Any decision of the Commission that affects the operation of the ECCSBT or the rights, obligations, or status of any individual member within the ECCSBT should not be taken without prior due deliberation of that issue by the ECCSBT.

-Currently the ECCSBT consists of six Members and three Cooperating Non-Members:
+Currently the ECCSBT consists of six members and three cooperating non-members: